-This course applies the history and terminology from ART/COMM 2305 (Art Appreciation) to the analysis and critique of films representative of various movements and genres.
+Examines human conflict and resolution in interpersonal, organizational, and international contexts from a communications perspective.
+Students will explore theories of conflict, understand the communication skills involved in reducing conflict, and practice various strategies of conflict resolution.
 3320 Communication Theory (3-3-0) Prerequisite: ENG 1301, ENG 1302, and 3 hours of COMM.
 This course focuses on theories of communication that help students to understand the issues affecting the field today.
-These theories help students understand people's daily interactions in various contexts 3325 Rhetoric and Public Address (3-3-0) Prerequisite: ENG 1302 and COMM 3304.
+These theories help students understand people's daily interactions in various contexts.
+3325 Rhetoric and Public Address (3-3-0) Prerequisite: ENG 1302 and COMM 3304.